Guide to FODMAP Dieting

 Some Helpful Tips

 When starting the FODMAP diet it is first helpful to understand what FODMAPs actually are, the page What are FODMAPs? gives a rundown of the technical aspects of the diet.
 Once you have digested that page have a look at the FODMAP safe food list and either print the page off or try and remember the foods you likely want to consume as well as which ingredients you need to look out for.

-Many people find it helpful to start a food diary when undertaking this diet – and other diets that can help with IBS.
+Many people find it helpful to start a food diary when undertaking this diet, as well as other diets that can help with IBS.
 To do so simply write down each food item you consume for each meal on a daily basis noting down the quantity of food and any possible symptoms you may have got from eating a particular food item.
 I find it best to also give a rating out of 10 how you feel each day with 1 being terrible and 10 being awesome!
 You can go to the IBS and Food Symptom Diary page to find a premade PDF and a spreadsheet to use.

 Please note that I recommend you talk to your GP/Doctor and ask for a referral to see a dietitian as it is recommended to undertake this diet under the guidance of a registered dietitian.